meterscao/LifeLogs/README.md

-# LIfe
+# Life

-Open life logs
+This repository is a collection of weekly logs of my life.

+You can check what I did last week.